markuszm/npm-analysis/README.md

 Callgraph Creation

-Use package-callgraph.tar.gz (from data dumps)
+Use package-callgraph.tar.gz (from data dumps).
+See here for a dump: <TODO: add link to dump>
 Unpack and run `docker-compose -f package-callgraph.yml up -d` to spin up the neo4j database with the package callgraph

 Now you can run queries inside web interface under `localhost:7678`.
 The password for the login is npm.